yasir2000/openwrt-oldwiki-md/Faq.rst

 See [:HowtoEnableCron] for details.

-== My Linksys WRT54G or WRT54GS routers seems to be unstable! ==

-An update (reflsah) to White Russian RC4 (and later versions) will fix the instability problems on the Linksys WRT54G v2.2+ and WRT54GS v1.1+ routers.

 == What's the magic behind /sbin/wifi is doing? ==

 The {{{/sbin/wifi}}} program reads the wireless {{{wl0_}}} settings from